qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/plugins.rst

 .. index:: plugins; metadata.txt, metadata, metadata.txt

 __init__.py
 -----------
 This file is required by Python's import system.
-Also, Quantum GIS requires that this file contains a :func:`classFactory()` function, which is called when the plugin gets loaded to QGIS.
+Also, QGIS requires that this file contains a :func:`classFactory()` function, which is called when the plugin gets loaded to QGIS.
 It receives reference to instance of :class:`QgisInterface` and must return instance of your plugin's class from the :file:`mainplugin.py` --- in our case it's called ``TestPlugin`` (see below).
 This is how :file:`__init__.py` should look like